Wealth inequality in the United States: Causes of wealth inequality

 The image contains several charts related to U.S. wealth inequality.
 While U.S. net worth roughly doubled from 2000 to 2016, the gains went primarily to the wealthy.

 U.S. median family net worth peaked in 2007, declined due to the Great Recession until 2013, and only partially recovered by 2016.

 Essentially, the wealthy possess greater financial opportunities that allow their money to make more money.
-Earnings from the stock market or mutual funds are reinvested to produce a larger return.
-Over time, the sum that is invested becomes progressively more substantial.
-Those who are not wealthy, however, do not have the resources to enhance their opportunities and improve their economic position.
+Earnings from the stock market or mutual funds are reinvested to generate higher returns.
+Over time, the sum invested grows.
+Those who are not wealthy, however, lack the resources to enhance their opportunities and improve their economic position.
 Rather, "after debt payments, poor families are constrained to spend the remaining income on items that will not produce wealth and will depreciate over time."
 Scholar David B. Grusky notes that "62 percent of households headed by single parents are without savings or other financial assets."
-Net indebtedness generally prevents the poor from having any opportunity to accumulate wealth and thereby better their conditions.
+Net indebtedness generally prevents people experiencing poverty from having any opportunity to accumulate wealth and thereby better their conditions.